totravel/minidocx/README.md

 ## User Guide

-### Document Structure

-A document consists of one or more sections.
-A section is a special container that have a specific set of properties used to define the pages on which its contents will appear, such as page size, page orientation, and page margins.

-A container can contain two different types of block-level content: paragraphs and tables.

-A paragraph is a division of content that begins on a new line with a common set of properties, such as outline level, alignment, indentation, spacing, and borders.
-A paragraph can contain two different types of non-block content: texts and pictures.

-Tables are another type of block-level content.
-A table is composed of a collection of cells.
-Cells are also containers.

-- Document
-  - Section (Container)
-    - Paragraph
-      - Text
-      - Picture
-    - Table
-      - Cell (Container)
+Following sections describe necessary information and features supported by minidocx.
+Please note this description may not be complete but limited to the most useful ones.
+If you want to find less common features, please check header files under `include` directory.

-### Measuring units
+### Measuring Units

-The main unit in OOXML is a twentieth of a point.
-This is used for specifying page dimensions, margins, tabs, etc.

-- Inch (in)
-- Point (pt)
-- Twentieth of a point (tw)
-- English Metric Unit (emu)

-The relationship between them is shown in the table below.
+The measuring units used in the document mainly include point (pt), twentieth of a point (tw), and English Metric Unit (emu), which are used to specify font size, page size, table width, etc. The relationship between them is shown in the table below.

 |   mm |   cm |   in |   pt |   tw |    emu |
 | ---: | ---: | ---: | ---: | ---: | -----: |